HFAnalyticsLab/COVID19_care_homes/README.md

 * 03e_SumAdmissionsByDayMonth_MPICHRes - create discharge summaries for permament residentes (MPI only)
 * 03f_SumDischargesByDayMonth_MPICHRes - create admissions summaries for permament residentes (MPI only)

-[Sensitivity anaylses](src/sprint_3/Sensitivity_analyses.html), excluding long spells or excluding admissinos/discharges where the patient did not have an MPI adress match to a care home.

 ## References